OrzMiku/Classic-and-simple-status-bars/README-en.md

 - Support The maximum operating condition of MountHealth
 - Support Armor value
 - Support Armor Toughness
-- Support Thirst levels provided Mod Thirst and Toughasnails
+- Support Thirst levels provided Mod Thirst and Tough As Nails
 - Support Dehydration (Fabric)
+- Support flamingo flight status, from Artifacts Mod.
+- Support for ParCool Mod, forcing parkour physical rendering in the lower right corner (if rendering is allowed).

 ### 🖼️Photo:
   ![0](/Textures/in/0.png)